 This is a rich and satisfying seafood stew that originates in the Basque country -- in the Pyrenees and on the Atlantic coast at the border of Spain and France.
 What makes this stew special is a combination of seafood, both hot and sweet paprika and a combination of herbs.
 Good fish stock is important to this recipe, but you could sub in chicken stock or water.
-I use baby octopus, striped bass, shrimp and baby scallops in this version, but mussels, crabmeat, any type of firm fish, or really any other seafood will do -- just be sure to have a variety.
+We use baby octopus, striped bass, shrimp, and baby scallops in this version, but mussels, crabmeat, any type of firm fish, or really any other seafood will do -- just be sure to have a variety.

 - 1 pound baby octopus

 - 1 pound fish (a firm white fish such as sea bass)